top of page

 Understanding STA, MTA, and Respite for SIL Providers: Supporting Hospital Discharge, Crisis, and Mental Health Accommodation

-This session will focus on the different types of accommodation available for SIL providers, specifically Short-Term Accommodation (STA), Medium-Term Accommodation (MTA), and respite care, and how these services can support individuals transitioning from hospital care or in need of crisis and mental health accommodation.
+This session will focus on the different types of accommodation available for SIL providers, specifically Short-Term Accommodation Medium-Term Accommodation and respite care, and how these services can support individuals transitioning from hospital care or in need of crisis and mental health accommodation.

 The session will explore the key differences between STA, MTA, and Specialist Disability Accommodation, focusing on their role in supporting individuals with complex needs during critical transitional periods.